gnebbia/virtualizzazione_appunti/docker.md

  * contains everything needed to run my app
  * based on one or more images

-we can browse images on dockerhub, and the one called "library/java" or "library/nginx", so in general starting with "library/" are the official ones.
+we can browse images on **dockerhub**, and the one called "library/java" or "library/nginx", so in general starting with "library/" are the official ones.

 Now it is important to define the difference between an image and